 C'mon C'mon, it has been said elsewhere, feels at times like a throwback to the classic summer albums of the seventies, shot through with sunny optimism and images of the road and the wind in your hair and a belief in life's possibilities.
 And that's true in places, especially on the opening ignition-blastoff one-two punch of the raucous, airy "Steve McQueen" (complete with patented Steve Miller Band "woo-hoo"s) and the witty, bouncy "Soak Up The Sun."
 But this emotionally complex and often soul-searching album falls about as far thematically from the lightweight, homogeneous pap dominating the charts as you could possibly ask for.
 It's tempting to say C'mon C'mon harks back to the summer of '78 or so, but a truer comparison would be U2's All That You Can't Leave Behind.
 It's that rare bird: an album of stirring, yet undeniably mature rock and roll.

-But the sense of playfulness that Crow has reintroduced is just one of a huge range of emotional shadings she achieves here.
+But the sense of playfulness that Crow has reintroduced is just one of a wide range of emotional shadings she achieves here.
 Every song carries with it both a memorable melody and an unmistakable purpose -- you won't find any wasted effort or throwaway tracks here.
 There's the serious stuff: chiefly the urgent, timelessly melodic folk-rock of the title track (featuring harmony vocals from pal Stevie Nicks), and the shimmering, transcendant optimism of "Diamond Road."
 And the not-so-serious, as in the sizzling grrl-rocker "Lucky Kid" and the irresistibly hooky nugget "Hole In My Pocket."
 Want more?
 How about a pair of gorgeous country-rock ballads, the comfortable-as-an-old-pair-of-shoes "It's Only Love" (featuring Crow mentor Don Henley) and the keening, note-perfect "Abilene" (featuring Dixie Chicks' Natalie Maines).
 Or a little musical contrast -- Crow goes for heavy, shiny funk with fellow retrophile Lenny Kravitz on "You're An Original," but sounds just as natural dueting with the angelic Emmylou Harris on the meditative closing ballad "Weather Channel."

 In a concession to modern fashion, Crow (who produced the album herself, in addition to writing or co-writing every song) tops off these songs with a magician's bag of sonic flourishes.
 The proof of her mastery comes in the fact that these loops, backbeats, sonic squiggles and electronic tones consistently embellish without becoming obtrusive, filling out the songs' palette rather than interfering with their flow.
 The album's multiple guest vocalists are used to similar effect -- not as stunt-casting, but as complements to the most expressive singing of Crow's career.